 Programmers usually begin their careers by doing strictly programming activities.
 Later in their career they may move into software testing, software design, or implementation.
 Some programmers can move into technical team leaders, where they lead a team of software developers, or project managers who work on software projects.

 Networking graduates can often start their careers in help desk or technical support, where they perform a variety of duties.
 This makes them perceived as a “jack of all trades” employee in some cases.
 They can usually have more choices when it comes to specialisation.
-Network administration, network design, support, server administration are just some of the roles they can do.
+Network administration, network design, network engineer, support, server administration are just some of the roles they can do.
 They can also move into a management or team leader role with the right skills.

 It’s widely mentioned that programming graduates start on a higher salary.
 Depending on the role and location, programmers can earn up to 30% more than networking graduates in entry-level positions.
 The salaries improve over time, so this shouldn’t be a major factor in your decision of programming vs networking.